The 8 top challenges facing overseas lawyers wanting to move to Hong Kong

 Not in the literal sense of course, but if you had a clients from your own jurisdiction who are 'beating the door' to do business in China or Hong Kong and you have the ability to generate that into legal advisory business for your law firm (the so-called "rain-making" principle), you might be able to make a strong enough case to show that hiring you would make clear business sense to the overall strategy of the law firm in question.

-To junior lawyers, this may be an overwhelming challenge.
+To junior lawyers, this may be an overwhelming and unattainable challenge.
 But let's just say you had, or you took the initiative to sound out your business contacts at home — if you don't ask, you don't get.
 And how incredible would that sound to a law firm employer in Hong Kong that someone so inexperienced has the commercial acumen of someone far wiser than their years?

 From an employer's point of view, there may be a fear that a job applicant is simply in Hong Kong/Asia as part of a 1 year around-the-world 'jolly' or using a stint in Hong Kong to make up for the economic shortfalls in their own country.
 There will always be a concern that a candidate will return to the country in which they were admitted at the first sign that the economy is back on track or a 'better opportunity' becomes available at home and using their platform as a stepping stone to a job when they 'return home'.